 - Sliding scale benefits offset what you can contribute to the Dependent Care Reimbursement Account.

 - Read the 2014–15 Cyert Center Benefits Instruction Letter [pdf].

 - Review the 2014–15 Tuition Rates [pdf] (CMU password required).

 - Complete the 2014–15 Cyert Center Sliding Scale Application [pdf] (CMU password required).

-- Return the application directly to Human Resources by June 1.
+- Return the application directly to the Benefits Office by June 1.